Top 4 IB schools in USA

 -

-The International Baccalaureate (IB) is one of the most well-known and longest-running systems of international education.
-The IB program was created in Switzerland in 1968 and is currently taught in about 3,000 schools in about 140 countries around the world.
-The International Baccalaureate system is based on a student-centered approach to learning, led by experts and emphasizing creativity and critical thinking skills.
+The International Baccalaureate (IB) is one of the more well known and longest running systems for international education.
+The IB program was created in Switzerland in 1968, and it is now taught in about 3,000 schools across 140 countries worldwide.
+The International Baccalaureate system leans on a student-centered way of learning, led by specialists and it pushes creativity along with critical thinking.

 The IB was originally created as an alternative response to the lack of flexibility in other global school systems.
 Today, the IB education system is valued and recognized in almost all countries, most major educational institutions in the United States and other countries confirm the fact that students who have received IB diplomas become promising and competitive specialists in the modern labor market.